Operation Goodwood: Allied air forces

-German defensive preparations
+German preparations

 The Germans considered the Caen area to be the foundation of their position in Normandy and were determined to maintain a defensive arc from the English Channel to the west bank of the Orne.
 On 15 July, German military intelligence warned Panzer Group West that from 17 July, a British attack out of the Orne bridgehead was likely.
 It was thought that the British would push south-east towards Paris.
 General Heinrich Eberbach, the commanding officer of Panzer Group West, designed a defensive plan, with its details worked out by his two corps and six divisional commanders.
 A belt of at least 10 mi depth was constructed, organised into four defence lines.
 Villages within the belt were fortified and anti-tank guns placed along its southern and eastern edges.
 To allow tanks to move freely within the belt, the Germans decided not to establish anti-tank minefields between each defensive line.
 On 16 July, several reconnaissance flights were mounted over the British front but most of these were driven off by anti-aircraft fire.
 As dark fell, camera-equipped aircraft managed to bring back photographs taken by the light of flares, which revealed a one-way flow of traffic over the Orne into the British bridgehead.
 Later that day, a British Spitfire was shot down over German lines while photographing defences; British artillery and fighters attempted to destroy the crashed aircraft without success.